-- Field assessments to confirm that impacts of the specific design features and construction methods proposed in the project specifications do not exceed those assumed in the Environmental Assessment or other applicable environmental guiding document for the project - The identification of construction mitigation measures (general and site specific) including timing restrictions, wildlife salvage, prevention of barriers to wildlife movement, and buffer retention - Specific mitigation measures identified through consultation with the Aquatic Habitat Toronto working group, and - The inclusion of wildlife enhancement considerations in site rehabilitation and restoration planning.
+- Field assessments to confirm that impacts of the specific design features and construction methods proposed in the project specifications do not exceed those assumed in the Environmental Assessment or other applicable environmental guiding document for the project; - The identification of construction mitigation measures (general and site specific) including timing restrictions, wildlife salvage, prevention of barriers to wildlife movement, and buffer retention; - Specific mitigation measures identified through consultation with the Aquatic Habitat Toronto working group; and - The inclusion of wildlife enhancement considerations in site rehabilitation and restoration planning.

 Wildlife protection measures are to address the specific types of terrestrial and aquatic species and communities that are identified to occur in the habitat areas and that could be affected by the proposed works.
-For projects that may impact wildlife, a wildlife specialist is to be retained by WT in order to provide monitoring during key animal activity periods and/or where wildlife may impact or be impacted by construction activities.
+For projects that may impact wildlife, a wildlife specialist will provide monitoring during key animal activity periods and/or where wildlife may impact or be impacted by construction activities.